Access and Inclusion

 What we are doing

-We use positive action approaches to recruitment to prioritise applicants from underrepresented groups.
-We have experimented with a number of different approaches and continue to refine and improve our processes.
-We also welcome different methods of application, i.e. audio, video etc.
+We use positive action in recruitment to support applicants from underrepresented groups and continue to improve our processes.
+We also accept applications in different formats, including audio and video.

 Accessible events